njkbr99/r_d-devops-homework/3-Jenkins/README.md

 ```bash
 docker logs jenkins
 ```
 Look for the password in the output between the asterisks.
-Or
+Or:
 ```bash
 docker exec jenkins cat /var/jenkins_home/secrets/initialAdminPassword
 ```